 Ammundeep Tagore MD MSHA MBAAssociate Program Director

 Dr. Tagore prior to entering medical school worked in the Texas EMS system for almost 10 years and joins us from Texas as Associate Program Director for the EMS & Disaster Medicine Fellowship at Newark Beth Israel.
+He is Core Faculty Attending for the EM Residency at Newark Beth Israel Medical Center.
+He additionally is a Clinical Assistant Professor in the Department of Emergency Medicine at Rutgers NJ Medical School.
 Dr Tagore also is Associate Medical Director for MONOC New Jersey’s Hospital Service Corporation.
+He Serves as a Board Member for the MD1 Program and is a Board of Directors (At-Large) for AAEM Young Physicians Section.
 Other affiliations include his role as a Flight Physician for multiple air ambulance agencies.
 Dr Tagore is also active in event medicine, working for MepPrep Group covering Tough Mudders and NYRR races including the NYC Marathon.
 One of Dr Tagore’s professional interest is TEMS and is currently a Tactical Physician for the NJ State Police TEAMS Unit (SWAT Team).

 Robert Bauter MAS, NRP